9dots/tech-and-tape/3-5/grade-3-archived/lesson-plans/lesson-1.md

 ## 3. Explore: River Crossing (25 min)
 Participation: Whole Class ->  Small Group, Unplugged

-- [ ] **Challenge** students to tackle the problems today with a productive failure mindset.
+- [ ] **Challenge** students to tackle these problems with a productive failure mindset.
 > >  “Today we’re going to become coders as we tackle a difficult challenge.
 We are not going to find the solution on our first try.
 When coders make a mistake it is called a bug.
 So today we are going to encounter lots of bugs.
 That is a normal part of coding.
 We will keep coding and debugging until we have a solution that works."

 <br/>

 - [ ] **Reveal the Mission**
-> > "A farmer needs to cross a river with a chicken, a fox, and a bag of grain.
-However, his boat can only hold him and one other object.
-If left together, the fox will eat the chicken and the chicken will eat the grain.
-You need to get the farmer across the river without losing any of them.""
+> > "A farmer needs to a chicken, a fox, and a bag of grain to the other side of the river.
+However, his boat is small and can only hold him and one other item.
+He can't leave the fox and the chicken together along because the fox will eat the chicken.
+He can't leave the chicken and grain along because the chicken will eat the grain.
+How will the farmer make sure all the items cross the river without anyone getting eaten?"

 **Checks for Understanding:**
-<iconp type="question"> What happens if the chicken and the fox are left alone while the farmer goes in the boat? </iconp>
+<iconp type="question"> What happens if the chicken and the fox are left alone together? </iconp>
 <iconp type="answer"> The fox will eat the chicken.</iconp>
-<iconp type="question"> If left alone, what will the chicken eat?</iconp>
+<iconp type="question"> What will the chicken eat if it's left alone?</iconp>
 <iconp type="answer"> The grain</iconp>
 <iconp type="question"> If the farmer is with them, will the chicken still eat the grain?</iconp>
 <iconp type="answer"> No </iconp>